flowjs/flow.js/README.md

 ### Resumable
 #### Configuration

-The object is loaded with a configuation hash:
+The object is loaded with a configuration options:

     var r = new Resumable({opt1:'val', ...});